esbenscriver/EstimateOneToOneMatching/README.md

 # Estimate one-to-one matching model
 This package estimates by maximum likelihood a one-to-one matching model with transferable utility, in which the choice probabilities of agents on both sides of the matching market are given by the logit model.
 The model is similar to that proposed by [Choo and Siow (2006)](https://doi.org/10.1086/498585), while the estimator is closely related to that of [Dupuy and Galichon (2022)](https://doi.org/10.3982/QE928), as the distributions of equilibrium transfers and matches are assumed to be observed.

-Similar to [Rust (1987)](https://doi.org/10.2307/1911259) the estimation procedures via a nested fixed-point algorithm with an outer loop that search over different vector of parameters to maximize the log-likelihood function, and an inner loop that for a given vector of parameters solves for the equilibrium transfer.
+Similar to [Rust (1987)](https://doi.org/10.2307/1911259), the estimation procedure relies on a nested fixed-point algorithm with an outer loop that searches over different vectors of parameters to maximize the log-likelihood function, and an inner loop that, for a given vector of parameters, solves for the equilibrium transfers.

 The model and estimator are implemented in [JAX](https://github.com/jax-ml/jax).
 Using [squarem-JAXopt](https://github.com/esbenscriver/squarem-JAXopt), we apply the SQUAREM accelerator to efficiently solve the system of fixed-point equations that characterize the equilibrium transfers without relying on derivatives of the fixed-point.
 Through [JAXopt](https://github.com/google/jaxopt), we leverage implicit differentiation to automatically compute the gradient of the log-likelihood function.